BalazsJako/ImGuiColorTextEdit/README.md

 - Please submit to the 'dev' branch first for testing, and it will be merged to 'main' if it seems to work fine.
 I would like try keep 'master' in a good working condition, as more and more people are using it.
 - Please send your submissions in small, well defined requests, i. e. do not accumulate many unrelated changes in one large pull request.
 Keep your submissions as small as possible, it will make everyone's life easier.
 - Avoid using ImGui internal since it would make the source fragile against internal changes in ImGui.
+- Try to keep the perormance high in the render function.
+Try to avoid doing anything which leads to memory allocations (like using temporary std::string, std::vector variables).

 Thank you. :)